HERE'S YOUR FREE ADVENTURE GUIDE

 What to expect from the walk:

-Along grassy paths and river banks, through farmland with stocked fields.
+Along grassy paths and some surfaced tracks, through farmland with grazing sheep and cattle.
 Some steep inclines and muddy surfaces in bad weather conditions.
-Barriers include stiles, kissing gates and narrow footbridges.
+Barriers include gates, steps, stiles and narrow footbridges.

 POINTS OF INTEREST ALONG THIS WALK